cloudnative-pg/cloudnative-pg/docs/src/security.md

       cpu: "100m"
 ```

-Memory requests and limits are associated with Containers, but it is useful to think of a Pod as having a memory request
+Memory requests and limits are associated with containers, but it is useful to think of a pod as having a memory request
 and limit.
-The memory request for the Pod is the sum of the memory requests for all the Containers in the Pod.
+The memory request for the pod is the sum of the memory requests for all the containers in the pod.

 Pod scheduling is based on requests and not limits.
-A Pod is scheduled to run on a Node only if the Node has enough
+A pod is scheduled to run on a Node only if the Node has enough
-available memory to satisfy the Pod's memory request.
+available memory to satisfy the pod's memory request.

-For each resource, we divide containers into 3 QoS classes: Guaranteed, Burstable, and
-Best-Effort, in decreasing order of priority.
+For each resource, we divide containers into 3 Quality of Service (QoS) classes, in decreasing order of priority:

+- *Guaranteed*
+- *Burstable*
+- *Best-Effort*

-For more details, please refer to ["Resource Quality of Service in Kubernetes"](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/#qos-classes)
+For more details, please refer to the ["Configure Quality of Service for Pods"](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/#qos-classes) section in the Kubernetes documentation.

+For a PostgreSQL workload it is recommended to set a "Guaranteed" QoS.

-To avoid resources related issues in k8s, we can refer the best practices for out of resource handling while creating
+In order to avoid resources related issues in Kubernetes, we can refer to the best practices for "out of resource" handling while creating
 a cluster:

--  Specify our required values for memory and CPU in the resources section of the manifest file.
+-  Specify your required values for memory and CPU in the resources section of the manifest file.
-   This way we can avoid the `OOM Killed` (where OOM stands for Out Of Memory) and `CPU throttle` or any other resources
+   This way you can avoid the `OOM Killed` (where "OOM" stands for Out Of Memory) and `CPU throttle` or any other resources
    related issues on running instances.
--  In order for the pods of your cluster to get assigned to the `Guaranteed` QoS class, you must set limits and requests
+-  In order for the pods of your cluster to get assigned to the "Guaranteed" QoS class, you must set limits and requests
    for both memory and CPU to the same value.
--  Specify our required PostgreSQL memory parameters that can be helpful to manage memory in PostgreSQL.
+-  Specify your required PostgreSQL memory parameters consistently with the pod resources (like you would do in a VM or physical machine scenario - see below).
 -  Set up database server pods on a dedicated node using nodeSelector.
    See the ["nodeSelector field of the affinityconfiguration resource on the API reference page"](api_reference.md#affinityconfiguration).